Numb (Pet Shop Boys song): Music video

-The music video for "Numb" was directed by Julian Gibbs, Julian House, and Chris Sayer, who, as reported by the band's official site, describe it as inspired by "Russian constructivist cinema".
+The music video for "Numb" was directed by Julian Gibbs, Julian House, and Chris Sayer, who described it as inspired by "Russian constructivist cinema".
+The video uses a montage of Russian archival footage to depict a journey across a frozen landscape, reflecting the "emotional numbness" of the song.
+Tennant and Lowe appear briefly at the end.

 Gibbs had previously directed a 2005 BBC television adaptation of The Snow Queen, which Sayer worked on as animation director.
 In addition, the Gibbs and House pair have previously directed music videos for Primal Scream, Luke Slater, and Doves.

 Release

-The Pet Shop Boys website announced the release of a new radio edit of "Numb" as the third single from Fundamental, accompanied by new songs "Party Song" and "Bright Young Things" as B-sides.
+Pet Shop Boys released a new radio edit of "Numb" as the third single from Fundamental, accompanied by new songs "Party Song" and "Bright Young Things" as B-sides.
 "Bright Young Things" was written and recorded in 2003 with co-production by Chris Zippel.
-It was originally intended for a film of the same title made by Stephen Fry but film producers turned down the track.
+It was originally intended for a film of the same title by Stephen Fry, but the filmmakers decided to use songs from the 1920s era instead.

 A new remix of "Psychological" by Ewan Pearson was included on the limited-edition 12-inch release, and the two-track CD1 single included a live version of "West End Girls", which was recorded by BBC Radio 2 at the Mermaid Theatre in May 2006.
-This live track is also featured on the Pet Shop Boys' first live album, Concrete which was released the week following this single in October 2006.
+This track is also featured on the Pet Shop Boys' first live album, Concrete, which was released the week following this single on 23 October 2006.

-The single peaked at number 23 on the UK Singles Chart, becoming the duo's second most unsuccessful single at the time in terms of chart placement, after "Was It Worth It?" (#24 in 1991).
+"Numb" was A-listed on the primary playlists at BBC Radio 2 and Capital Radio.
+The single peaked at number 23 on the UK Singles Chart, becoming the duo's second-least successful single at the time in terms of chart placement, after "Was It Worth It?" (#24 in 1991).
+It ranked at number seven on the Physical Singles chart.

+Critical reception

+Michael Hubbard of MusicOMH called the choice of "Numb" for a single a "surprise" and a "challenge".
+He described the intro as "the sort of orchestral sweep and drumroll that would herald a hero's death on the silver screen.
+As dramatic openings go, this well sets the scene for what follows".
+He concluded: "Having shown their deep, thoughtful side, hopefully the next single will be Integral".

+Live performances

+"Numb" was performed on the Fundamental Tour and was included in the concert film Cubism.
+The song was also played with the BBC Concert Orchestra at a concert at the Mermaid Theatre in London in May 2006, which was released as the live album Concrete.